Ojoxux/Ojoxux/README.md

 ## 🌕 About Jou Okuyama
-Hi, I'm a student engineer. 🤝
+Hi, I'm a student engineer.
+I live in Niigata 🤝

 ## 🌱 my skills